funkia/turbine/README.md

 In this tutorial we will build a simple application with a list of counters.
 The application will be simple but not completely trivial.
-Along the way most of the key concepts in Funnel will be explained.
+Along the way most of the key concepts in Turbine will be explained.
 We will se how to create HTML, how to create custom components, how a component can be nested and how it can share state with its parent.